Skip to main content

 • You have verified that no other Cloudstic process is running (check with ps, htop, or your process manager)

-Locks automatically expire after a timeout period (typically 1 hour).
+Locks automatically expire after 1 minute if the holding process stops refreshing them (e.g. after a crash).
 If possible, wait for the lock to expire naturally instead of breaking it.

 Basic Usage